BLOG

 Forgot to Take Eliquis?
 Scenarios by Time of Day

 Say you normally take Eliquis at 8 AM and 8 PM.
-Here's what to do depending on when you realize you missed your morning dose:
+Here is guidance on what to do depending on when you realize you missed your morning dose, following the FDA principle of taking it the same day if it does not result in two doses too close together:

 When you rememberHours until next dose (8 PM)What to do